pawelgalazka/tasksfile/README.md

 libraries which makes that approach much more flexible.
 Additionally each task and command call is reported in the console.

-## Babel

-If you have Babel and `babel-register` already installed RunJs will pick up it automatically.
-If RunJS not finds `babel-register` it will fallback to pure node for your `runfile.js`.

-RunJS performs better with `npm>=3.0` when using with Babel.
-It is because new version of `npm` handles modules loading much more effective.

-If you have very specific location for your `babel-register`, you can define a path to it through config in your `package.json` (default path is `./node_modules/babel-register`):

-    "runjs": {
-        "babel-register": "./node_modules/some_package/node_modules/babel-register"
-    }

 ## Running tasks

 To display all available tasks from your `runfile.js` type `run` in your command line